na-na-hi/renget/archive/iftod.md

 \>And then you see, in the middle of the chamber, a Kulve Taroth resting.
 \>She is surrounded by many hunters, who perform different tasks: cleaning her gold coat, polishing her large claws, offering her some food...
 \>The locals say that this time she demanded more than gold.
 Something that only a /trash/ fleet hunter can provide.
-\>As they say this to you, Kulve notices your presence, her eyes now sparkle, she licks her own lips and you see on her jaw what looks like a smile.
+\>As they say this to you, Kulve notices your presence, her eyes now sparkle, she licks her own lips and you see on her jaw what looks like a smile.%%

 ===================================

-\>the Commander returns to his humble abode deep within the Caverns of El Dorado after a hard week of work for the research commission
+%darkgreen%\>the Commander returns to his humble abode deep within the Caverns of El Dorado after a hard week of work for the research commission
 \>awaiting there is his faithful Kulve wife, already cooking a hearty meal for the both of them
 \>he goes back to their bedroom to strip off the bulk of his armor only to notice a gigantic shipping box labeled "Hot Topic"
 \>the box is already opened and a trail of packing nuts leads to their closet